Legal

 The Information We Collect

-We may collect, use, store and disclose different kinds of personal data about you which we have listed below:
+We may collect, use, store and disclose different kinds of personal data about you, including:

 How We Collect Personal Data